WVURAIL/dspira-lessons/_posts/2020-07-25-HornOperation_runningSpectrometer.md

    * Adjust the `ymin` and `ymax` values to scale the graph as desired.

    * Fill in the `azimuth`, `elevation`, and `location`, if desired.

-   **NOTE: When entering these values, you must hit ENTER after each entry in order for it to get recorded by the program.**
+      - **NOTE: When entering these values, you must hit ENTER after each entry in order for it to get recorded by the program.**

-   These parameters are included in the title, as described in the *Saving a Spectrum to a Data File* section below.
-This is also demonstrated in the [video on how to save data](https://youtu.be/dWX0rRU99Z8).
+      - These parameters are included in the title, as described in the *Saving a Spectrum to a Data File* section below.
+This is also demonstrated in [this video.](https://youtu.be/dWX0rRU99Z8).

    * The `Short Integration` option is good for quick observations and demonstrations.
 Switch to `Long Integration` for smoother data when a pointing is settled on and you are ready for a longer run.

    * The `Clipped Spectrum` is the better selection for most viewings.
 The `Full Spectrum` is good for demonstrating how the signal processing affects the spectrum.
 It also might be useful for the expert user who wants the full spectrum for some reason.

-3. [Saving a Spectrum to a Data File](https://youtu.be/dWX0rRU99Z8) - video describing how to save data
+### Saving a Spectrum to a Data File

+   * [Video](https://youtu.be/dWX0rRU99Z8) - describes how to save data

    * The spectrum that is currently being displayed on the screen can be written to a .csv data file by clicking the `Capture Current Spectrum` button.
 The data file is written to the folder under the path in the `prefix` Variable box.